Skin Color Changes and Atopic Dermatitis

-Atopic dermatitis (AD) is a form of eczema that causes dry, scaly rashes that are itchy.
-Acute areas of AD can cause changes in skin color, creating redness or darkened areas.
-Chronic areas of AD can also create changes in skin color, as the skin becomes thickened, or lichenified.1
+Atopic dermatitis is a form of eczema that causes dry, scaly rashes that are itchy.
+Acute areas of atopic dermatitis can cause changes in skin color, creating redness or darkened areas.
+Chronic areas of atopic dermatitis can also create changes in skin color, as the skin becomes thickened, or lichenified.1

 Atopic dermatitis occurs in all ethnicities, and people of every skin color are affected.
-The changes in skin color seen in AD vary among different skin tones.
-The redness, or erythema, caused by AD is easily seen on white skin but may be harder to recognize on dark skin.
+The changes in skin color seen in atopic dermatitis vary among different skin tones.
+The redness, or erythema, caused by atopic dermatitis is easily seen on white skin but may be harder to recognize on dark skin.
 Lichenification, the thickening of the skin that is caused by chronic scratching, appears differently on people depending on their skin tone.
 On white skin, lichenification may appear pink or red, while on dark skin, the lichenified areas may appear darker than the unaffected skin around them.2,3

 While the changes in skin color caused by atopic dermatitis can cause emotional distress, with proper treatment most of the discoloration typically can be resolved or lessened, although the improvement of the discoloration can take a long time, sometimes many months.4